2024 Middlebrook Prize for Young Canadian Curators – Call for Submissions

 Applications must include:

-• Letter of introduction (one page): applicants should include contact information as well as articulate their curatorial values and philosophy and what the Middlebrook Prize means to them in the context of their career
+• Letter of introduction: applicants should articulate their curatorial values and philosophy as well as the meaning of the Middlebrook Prize in terms of their career

-• Exhibition proposal (maximum three pages): proposal must include curatorial statement, list of artists/artwork supported by a clear, compelling case for their inclusion, and description of potential outreach programming
+• Two-page exhibition proposal: proposal must include curatorial statement, list of artists/artworks supported by a clear, compelling case for their inclusion, and a description of potential outreach programming

 • One sample of critical writing: curatorial essay or published article/review, for example